 The New York Musical Festival is the largest annual musical theater event in the nation.
-We present a wide array of theatrical events in our annual Festival including Productions, Special Events, Concerts, and Developmental Readings.
+We present a wide array of theatrical events in our annual Festival including Productions, Concerts, Beta Workshops, and Developmental Readings.
 Read below to figure out which is the best approach for your show!

 Writing a musical requires years of hard, solitary work.
 As soon as you finish a draft, the rewriting process begins.
 A show will often have numerous readings, but there comes a time when you need to see your show up on its feet, in front of an audience.
 If this sounds like your show, a developmental production in the Festival may be the right avenue for you.
 Productions receive 5 performances over the course of one week during the summer Festival.
 There are two categories of Productions: The Next Link Project and Invited Production.

 Next Link Project

 The Next Link Project is the cornerstone of NYMF’s Programming.
 It is open to any writer, produced or unproduced, with or without agency representation.
 Next Link shows receive entrepreneurial training, networking opportunities, dramaturgical support, and a $5,000 financial subsidy towards their participation.
 To submit a show, you must have a finished draft of a script and at least 75% of the songs recorded.
 All entries undergo double-blind evaluations by several members of NYMF's reading committee, with finalists reviewed by our Grand Jury of industry professionals.
 For a list of FAQ's and to learn more about submitting a show for the Next Link Project on the Next Link Project, click here.

 Next Link and Invited Productions share the same production values, however Invited Productions submit directly to the Programming Department.
-Invited Productions do not often need the producer training or support that Next Link Projects receive.
+Invited Productions do not often need the same level of dramaturgical guidance, financial support, or producer training that Next Link Projects receive.
 A benefit of being an Invited Production is that they are notified of their admittance to the Festival on a rolling basis.
 To learn more or apply to be an Invited Production, click here.